SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 following external content providers:
 [Madek](https://www.zhdk.ch/madek), Youtube, Vimeo, Soundcloud and Sketchfab.

+#### Embedding Risks

+When considering embedding content from external sources, it's essential to understand the potential risks involved.
+Here are some key points to consider:

+* Trust and Reliability: When you use the embed tool, you are placing a significant amount of trust in the external site to maintain and provide access to that content.
+However, this trust is not always warranted, as external services can change their policies or remove content at any time, especially in the long run.

+* Content Removal Risks: Platforms like YouTube and others have policies that may lead to the removal of content without prior notice.
+For instance, videos might be taken down due to copyright claims, policy violations, or other reasons that are beyond your control.

+* Long-Term Availability: If your content is meant to be published permanently, relying heavily on external embeddings can be risky.
+Once embedded content is removed or altered, it leaves gaps in your work, which can detract from the quality and reliability of your publication.

+__Recommendation__: To ensure the longevity and integrity of your content, it's advisable to limit the use of external embedding, especially for key elements.
+Whenever possible, use internally hosted media or obtain the necessary permissions to host content directly in your exposition.

 The embed tool can be used by pasting the link from the page you want to embed in the URL field and clicking submit twice.
 The first submit